amnn/typed-geomlab-report/report.md

 Type errors can no longer be discovered locally, but \textit{potential} type errors can.
 During unification, we make a note of any flag parameters whose trees contain inconsistent leaves.
 After we are done gathering constraints and optimising, we check whether any context resulting in an inconsistent constraint is realisable.
 In our example, after optimisation, $\gamma$ is precisely $[\,]$, so $\gamma\triangleright(:)$ is not realisable, meaning we are safe to ignore the inconsistency in $\beta$'s constraints as unreachable.

+\subsection{Summary}

+We began this section by dissociating constructors from each other (and from specific types).
+This allowed us to combine constructors how we pleased, which we facilitated using existing techniques\ \cite{cartwright1991soft,Remy/records91}.
+Type unions built in this way were required to be \textit{discriminative} (Definition\ \ref{def:discrim}).
+Unfortunately, many of the types we would have liked to combine, we could not, without violating discriminativity.

+Every violating union is over-approximated by a discriminative type.
+For example, $(\mathbf{bool}:\mathbf{bool})\cup(\mathbf{num}:\mathbf{num})$ by $(\mathbf{bool}\cup\mathbf{num}):(\mathbf{bool}\cup\mathbf{num})$.
+But we cannot always replace one with the other --- over-approximating a function parameter's type could lead to the function being called on a value outside of its domain, so is in general, unsound.

+As the example in the previous paragraph shows, over-approximation makes types discriminative by destroying correlations.
+We re-introduce them with \textit{case types}, which allow type constraints to be predicated upon the structure of other types.
+This information is maintained in a \textit{case context} (Definition\ \ref{def:case-context}) by looking at case expressions, drawing inspiration from how terms of differing structures are discriminated between at runtime.

+It remains for us to tie a few loose ends.
+Firstly, by dissociating constructors from types, we lost the ability to type check recursive data structures!
+This is an egregious omission, which we will rectify immediately (Section\ \ref{sec:recursive}).
+Secondly, we required that our language have finitely many constructors to \text{R\'emy} encode its types.
+As it happens, this is neither true of \textit{GeomLab}, nor necessary for \text{R\'emy}'s encoding, so we can loosen this restriction (Section\ \ref{sec:tagged-variants}).

 \section{Recursive Types}\label{sec:recursive}

 In HM, the list was a recursive type that we had built in support for.
 We lost this support when we stopped treating $\texttt{[]}$ and $\texttt{(:)}$ as special, related constructors.
 Now, if we try to encode a list of type $\alpha$, we get: $[\,]\cup(\alpha:\lambda)$ where $\lambda$ refers back to the type we are defining, yielding an infinite (cyclic) type, which our typechecker balks at.
 Similarly, an attempt to construct a representation of binary trees using our existing machinery may look something like this: